skupperproject/skupper/doc/adr/0003-show-incoming-links-as-optional.md

 ## Consequences

-A new flag called `show-remote` will display remote link information in the `link status` command.
+A new flag will display remote link information in the `link status` command.